arnab-raychaudhari/stock-aggregation-data-pipeline/README.md

 11.d - Perform null value check on all features

 12 - If the quality checks in step 11 have passed, archive a copy of the table (which is now ready for production use) for future reference.
 Suffix the tablename with data and timestamps to reflect when it was used for production consumption.
+Code available at [Publish Production Table](https://github.com/arnab-raychaudhari/stock-aggregation-data-pipeline/blob/b793992353ca4eac2ef41f8c3d5d9b5d54860070/publish_prod_parquet_stock_aggregate-glue-job-script.py)

 13 - Create a Glue Workflow and build the sequence of jobs between step 8 and 12 (both inclusive) while ensuring the same top down order.
 Schedule the workflow start trigger to run at 1200 EDT everyday.